mtaborda/chalten/docs/Chalten.md

 of 2014 is zoomed in, the entities January 1st of 2014 at 00: 00: 00 to January
 1st of 2014 at 23:59:59 are seen.

-## What's the behavior that the model provides?
+## What's the behavior that the model provides

 Not only the metaphor helped us to understand the problem and create a model based on it, but it also allowed us to easily define the expected behavior of